M. Arch EPFL (Switzerland)

 He immediately embraced with enthusiasm the Australian culture, landscape and spirit and married his international upbringing to the local.
 The result was a great number of buildings that are not parochial or provincial, and his best projects are the fruit of a marriage of cultures.

-He has bred a posterity comprising a successful architect, a challenging artist and a world recognised musician.
+For posterity, he has bred a progeny comprising a successful architect, a challenging artist and a world recognised musician.

 B Arch 1991 (UNSW)